windingtree/win-stays/packages/lpms-server/docs/STORAGE.md

 Key: `stubs`
 Value: `string[]`
 Description: A list of all `stubId`s issued by this facility.

 Key: `spaces`
 Value: `string[]`
 Description: A list of `spaceId`s that belong to this facility

 Key: `otherItems`
 Value: `string[]`
-Description: A list of other `itemId`s that are offered by this facilty
+Description: A list of other `itemId`s that are offered by this facility

 #### rules